It’s the first day of Spring Break and that can only mean one thing: lots of me losing it.

 I make some guttural noise of annoyance and scream again.

-I pretend I have to shit and sit in the bathroom for thirty minutes avoiding social interaction.
+I pretend I have to poo and sit in the bathroom for thirty minutes avoiding social interaction.

 So there it is.
 And that’s only Monday.
 Somebody probably needs to do a welfare check on us mid-week or so.